 Finally, for some tips that will help you avoid some common mistakes while conducting market research for a new product.

 - Don’t limit your studies with small groups of people.
 In the context of market research, small groups of people, in most cases, mean inaccurate (=obsolete) results.
 So try to cover as many research objects as possible (there’s a ton of tools for that today – online surveys, physical polling, etc.).

 - Don’t rush the process.
 The consumer decision-making and motivation tendencies are often affected by the season or economic fluctuations of the country.
-If you analyze the behaviour of your TA during long terms, the collected data will most precisely reflect the real situation on the market.
+If you analyze the behavior of your TA during the long terms, the collected data will most precisely reflect the real situation on the market.

 - Don’t neglect the profiled experts.
 The last piece of advice, if there are no professional, experienced marketers in your team, don’t try to handle their responsibilities yourself or some other differently, competent team member.
 Let the profiled experts handle your new product market research.
 They know and understand all of the market nuances and read customer psychology better.